thebrandonallen/wp-fail2ban-redux/readme.txt

 This constant has been replaced by the `wp_fail2ban_redux_openlog_facility` filter.
 This filter is passed a second parameter with the action being taken.

 **`WP_FAIL2BAN_SYSLOG_SHORT_TAG` and `WP_FAIL2BAN_HTTP_HOST`**
 These two constants are used by WP fail2ban to create a tag for the system log (something like *wordpress(example.com)*).
 The short tag is now enforced, and two constants are merged into one filter, `wp_fail2ban_redux_openlog_indent`.
-This filter will recieve a value like *wp(example.com)*.
+This filter will receive a value like *wp(example.com)*.

 **`WP_FAIL2BAN_PROXIES`**
 There is no replacement for this constant.
-You should fix this in Nginx/Apache, or by resetting the `$_SERVER['REMOTE_ADDR']` in your `wp-config.php`.
+You should fix this in nginx/Apache, or by resetting the `$_SERVER['REMOTE_ADDR']` in your `wp-config.php`.
 See [https://core.trac.wordpress.org/ticket/9235](https://core.trac.wordpress.org/ticket/9235).

 **`WP_FAIL2BAN_BLOCKED_USERS`**
 This constant has been replaced by the `wp_fail2ban_redux_blocked_users` filter.
 This filter expects an array of usernames, rather than a regular expression pattern.
 Not only does this make it easier for a wider audience to use, it's also significantly faster than using a regular expression.